tdwg/bdq/tg2/_review/index.md

 The Foundational Vocabularies cover the two main parts of the standard - the practical (the Tests) and the theoretical (the Framework).

-- [**Fitness for Use Framework Ontology List of Terms (bdqffdq:)**](docs/list/bdqffdq/index.md) - The definitions of terms in the bdqffdq: vocabulary.
+- [**Fitness For Use Framework Ontology List of Terms (bdqffdq:)**](docs/list/bdqffdq/index.md) - The definitions of terms in the bdqffdq: vocabulary.
-- [**Fitness for Use Framework Ontology Vocabulary Extension**](docs/extension/bdqffdq/index.md) - The axioms that extend the logic of the basic the bdqffdq: vocabulary.
+- [**Fitness For Use Framework Ontology Vocabulary Extension**](docs/extension/bdqffdq/index.md) - The axioms that extend the logic of the basic the bdqffdq: vocabulary.
 - [**BDQ Tests and Assertions List of Terms (bdqtest:)**](docs/list/bdqtest/index.md) - The complete list of terms that define the BDQ Tests.

 #### 3.4.2 Supporting Vocabularies (non-normative)